Position

 Qualifications

-• Minimum of 3-5 years of experience in landscape design, preferably with a focus on residential or commercial projects.
+• Minimum of 3-5 years of experience in landscape design and implementation.

-• Strong proficiency in AutoCAD, SketchUp, or similar design software.
+• Proficiency in design software such as AutoCAD, SketchUp, or similar landscape design software.

 Is becoming a Landscape Designer a good career path?